wiseman-timelord/ReportNewAsset-Ps/README.md

-# ReportNewAsset-Ps
+# SlCacheInfo-Ps

-### STATUS: ALPHA
+### STATUS: DEVELOPMENT
-Working on it, its going to be a quick one, done in half a day.
+The project reached a stage where, breaking from a loop was highlighted to not be possible with, PowerShellCore 7.4, I had to turn to .NET, so, with a quick release of a version safe for users of non-windows OS with PowerShellCore, I will then be progressing on to a new era in the PowerShell Programming of WiseMan-TimeLord, that will now be including .NET.
+So, if you are reading this, you have the "special" version of "SLCacheInfo", that is unable to exit the loop.
 - break from monitoring loop to return to main menu.

 ## DESCRIPTION
-ReportNewAsset is a tool to monitor for, new and updated, files in the cache of specifically "FireStorm" a "Second Life" viewer application, however, it may work with other veiewers, that utilize the same cache format, mainly the, file extensions and folder structure, in the cache.
+SlCacheInfo is a tool to monitor for, new and updated, files in the cache of specifically "FireStorm" a "Second Life" viewer application, however, it may work with other veiewers, that utilize the same cache format, mainly the, file extensions and folder structure, in the cache.
 This is good for, "data visualization" and "cache analysis", though due to checking multiple things to do with file systems upon a repeating 15 second basis, its not advised to let it run upon an ongoing basis, unless that is extremely important to some task you have to do.
-ReportNewAsset is perfect for determining how large your SL cache should be, albeit overkill and a intellectual curiosity, but it is also somewhat good for getting some, metrics and real information, of, how much and what, data is being downloaded, instead of just the normal download data rate readout.
+SlCacheInfo is perfect for determining how large your SL cache should be, albeit overkill and a intellectual curiosity, but it is also somewhat good for getting some, metrics and real information, of, how much and what, data is being downloaded, instead of just the normal download data rate readout.

 ### FEATURES
 - **Customizable Cache Locations**: Set custom paths for different Second Life cache data types.